 RSIN/fiscal number: 009076049 | BTW- number NL 009076049B01 | KvK 41089337

 *KvK = Kamer van Koophandel = Better Business Bureau

 Read more on our Terms and Conditions (document in Dutch).

 The objective of the ANBI:

-Names and functions of the board:
+Names and positions of directors:

-Museum Kempenland Eindhoven
+Museum Kempenland Eindhoven (documents are in Dutch)